 How to Make Teriyaki Salmon Rice Bowl with Mango Recipe

-Step 1: Make the Teriyaki Sauce
+Step 3: Prepare the Teriyaki Sauce

-Step 2: Sear and Glaze the Salmon
+Step 4: Marinate the Salmon

 How to Serve Teriyaki Salmon Rice Bowl with Mango Recipe